• Skip to primary navigation

 ❓Why You'll Love It

-• This is a very easy recipe that can be shaped made into homemade hamburger buns as well.
+• This is a very easy recipe that can be shaped and made into homemade hamburger buns as well.

 • No special baking skills is required just mix the dough, shape, let it rest then bake and voila you will have a delicious bun for your sandwiches.